nspin/nspin.github.io/site/resume.md

 **English Teacher**, *Colegio Salesiano Don Bosco, Masaya, Nicaragua*

-*Summer 2014*
+*May – July 2014*

 *   Taught English classes of up to fifty students from grades four to six in an economically struggling neighborhood.
 *   Assisted in teaching upper-level English to adults, specializing in idiom usage and accent.
-*   Organized, publicized, and lead open language exchange groups for city's residents.
+*   Organized, publicized, and lead open language exchange groups for the city's residents.

 **Pantry and Warehouse Volunteer**, *Kalispell Food Bank, Kalispell, MT*